-Who should assess and certify work- based learning?
-This is central to the governance of work-based learning programmes.
-If individual employers, employers' representatives (e.g. economic chambers), or the social partners are responsible for assessments, they are the ones with the authority to judge and certify quality.
-The body that has authority to certify that learning has occurred and that standards have been met usually carries the authority to issue certificates and qualifications.
+Question Issues and options What is the purpose of Assessment can be used to check progress and give feedback to learners, employers and teachers. assessment?
+This can be very helpful in identifying any problems that need to be corrected before the end of a programme, when it may be too late.
+This type of assessment may or may not be counted towards final grades or final certificates and vocational gualifications.
+Assessment can be used at the end of a programme to see whether the participant has met the required standards and has learned the skills set out in the learning plan or curriculum.
+This type of assessment is normally the basis for awarding a vocational gualification.
+How often should The answer will depend on the length of the programme and the purpose of the assessment.
+The more frequent the assessment, the greater will be the cost and the potential disruption.
+This is work-based learning be particularly likely if the assessment is being carried out by employers or on employers' premises.
+On assessed? the other hand, more frequent assessments are likely to lead to improved quality.
+Who should assess This is central to the governance of work-based learning programmes.
+If individual employers, and certify work-based employers' representatives (e.g. economic chambers), or the social partners are responsible for learning? assessments, they are the ones with the authority to judge and certify quality.
+The body that has authority to certify that learning has occurred and that standards have been met usually carries the authority to issue certificates and gualifications.
 If work-based learning is assessed by teachers from schools and colleges rather than by employers or the social partners, employers and social partners may feel that they do not have authority over the programme, may not feel strong ownership, and may be reluctant to take part.
 On the other hand, individual employers may say that it is too inconvenient and disruptive for them to carry out assessments.
 Similarly, the social partners may not have the resources or may not be sufficiently well organised to do it, for example if there is not a widespread network of employers' chambers.
 Under these circumstances it may be decided that having school or college teachers do the assessment is the most practical alternative.
 It will often be a good idea to have learners themselves assess their progress and decide whether or not they have acquired particular skills or competences.
 This can be a good way to reinforce the learning that has occurred and to detect any problems.
 In both cases the quality of the work-based learning will be increased.
 Work-based learning that leads to portable vocational qualifications or certificates is normally certified by public authorities, such as ministries of education or vocational training authorities.
-However, certificates or qualifications may also be issued by well- established social partner organisations.
-How should work- based learning be assessed?
-In nearly all cases the answer will be a practical test in which learners have to demonstrate that they can actually do something (as opposed to write about it).
-It may not always be easy or convenient to arrange authentic practical tests in real work situations.
-They may be seen by the employer as too disruptive.
-Moreover, it may be difficult to arrange for the same test to be conducted in every workplace.
-For such reasons, it may be most convenient to arrange for practical tests to be carried out in a college or school workshop, or on the premises of an employers' chamber.
-However, this may not mean that the assessment is carried out by teachers: it could be conducted on school or college premises by employers or social partners.
-Some types of skill can be assessed fairly easily, for example, being able to make something out of wood or metal.
-In other cases skills may be very difficult to assess authentically outside of real work situations: examples would be customer service skills or skills in caring for patients.
-This may become a cost issue, and authenticity may need to be balanced against what is practical.
+However, certificates or qualifications may also be issued by well-established social partner organisations.